 Thanks to volume, the payers have the power.
 Private and public payers service large populations of practices, so they have the data and systems to compare your practice against others in your same specialty.
 Without that advantage, it’s easy for your practice to feel like it’s in the dark.

 Given the high stakes involved, it’s important for your team to assess whether your healthcare practice is at risk and to course-correct as necessary.
-A good place to start is with performing your own assessments internally.
+A good place to start is by performing your own assessments internally.
 If there’s more than one physician in your practice, audit them against one another with an eye for their frequency of high-level visits, their use of modifiers, and their most common services performed.
 You can then use external resources to see how you stack up to your revenue cycle management peers.
 You’ll never have as much information to work with as a payer, but there are some companies and organizations that make comparative data available to help you see where your billing operations stand among your specialty.

 Where to Find Comparative Data